[Last updated May 13, 2024]

 Almost seven in 10 seniors aged 65 and over need long-term care at some point in late adulthood, and roughly 20% will need it for more than five years.
-This necessary care doesn’t come cheap: The median monthly cost of assisted living in the United States was $4,500 in 2021, and for nursing home care it was $7,908.
+This necessary care doesn’t come cheap: The median monthly cost of assisted living in the United States is over $5,000, and for nursing home care it is over $8,000 for a semiprivate room.
 For older adults on fixed incomes, paying for long-term care can be difficult.

 Senior U.S. military Veterans and their spouses may have access to over $2,000 in additional income each month to help pay for care if they qualify for the Aid and Attendance benefit.
 Here, we’ll explain this benefit, who qualifies, and how Veterans and their spouses can qualify and apply for this pension to help them pay for the care they need.